 I have been working as part of the adult mental health team on Thursdays, which so far has involved working with patients with dementia.
-Once dementia gets more progressive people often either forget to eat (so lose weight), or forget that they have already eaten (so gain too much weight).
+As dementia progresses people’s food intake can be affected.
 It often takes delicate management to help people with their diets, taking other lifestyle and health factors into account, as well as their dementia diagnosis.

 So far, I have been working in paediatrics (with children) on Fridays.
 I have thoroughly enjoyed this, and learnt a lot about managing the diets of children with allergies or other health conditions.
 It has also been an eye-opener as I’ve realised that a consultation doesn’t always run smoothly when you are working with children!
 Being flexible and adapting to the child and their parents is essential.
 I’ve learnt to remember that you often need to factor in the whole family’s diet and lifestyle as no child ever wants to be singled out as different.
 However, something that the paediatric dietitians have reiterated is that you often get to work with families for a long time and see these children grow up.

 I think that is one of the biggest things that I have enjoyed so far about working in the community – you often work with people for a long time, so are able to build a rapport with them, and really see their progression.

 I hope this post has given you a little insight into my experiences so far as a student dietitian.
 I may update you guys again a bit later on in the summer to let you know how I’m getting on!

 Hope you have a good week.